tekavec/Tuite/README.md

 	Setup
 </h3>
 <p>
-	Open Tuite.sln in Visual Studio 2013, set Tuite project as a startup project and hit the F5/Start command button.
+	Open Tuite.sln in Visual Studio 2013, set Tuite project as a startup project, build the solution and hit the F5/Start command button.
+Building the solution should install all necessary NuGet packages.
 </p>